Unplugged (Alice in Chains album): Background

 MTV producer Alex Coletti, who oversaw the Unplugged series, was much more confident in the band's ability to prove their grunge sound was viable in an acoustic format.
 Over its six years on the air, the series had already found success in the grunge market by recording Pearl Jam and Nirvana: "They have the songs, they have the depth, they have the emotion where, when you strip it down, you really find something there. [...]
 There were other grunge bands, but the three that did it—Pearl Jam, Nirvana, and Alice—they were the right three from that era.
 And there was just no denying that this band was going to shine, that Layne’s voice and those songs were going to shine through."
 After much persuasion, Alice in Chains agreed to perform.
 According to Cantrell, the band made the right decision by holding off for a long time, in spite of their extensive repertoire: "The band is much tighter now than it used to be.
 Just because the opportunity is there doesn't always mean that it's the right time to do something."

 One factor that made the band's decision easier was the lack of an active concert tour.
 Had the musicians been recently performing in front of large audiences, Coletti noted how difficult it would have been for them to adapt to performing acoustically from a style that was usually much heavier.
 With no other performing commitments, the band was allowed to focus all of their rehearsal on an entirely different live format than usual.
 In addition, the recording date for the television performance did not have to be coordinated with a busy touring schedule.
-Beyond the fact that Alice in Chains was returning after a long absence, what was particularly appealing to fans was that the acoustic nature of the performance aligned with the band's previous work; even the band's most recent studio album release was often likened to the acoustics of Jar of Flies.
+Beyond the fact that Alice in Chains was returning after a long absence, what was particularly appealing to fans was that the acoustic nature of the performance aligned with the band's previous work; even the band's most recent studio album was often likened to the acoustics of Jar of Flies.